PovertyAction/guides/CleaningGuide/03 Dataset, Value, and Variable Documentation/04 Variable Types and Date Formats.md

-# Variable Types and Formats
+# Variable Types and Date Formats

 ### Storage Types

 Every variable is stored in memory either as a string (text) or numeric.

 This is the variable’s type, different from its format.
 Numeric variables are stored as byte, int, long, float or double.
 Float and double are the two that can hold non-integer numbers (decimals) and are the most common.
-More details on how numerical formats may affect datasets is available in [this](https://github.com/PovertyAction/guides/blob/master/CleaningGuide/01%20Raw%20Survey%20Data%20Management/11%20Numerical%20Formats.md) guide article
+More details on how numerical formats may affect datasets is available in [this](https://github.com/PovertyAction/guides/blob/master/CleaningGuide/01%20Raw%20Survey%20Data%20Management/11%20Numerical%20Formats.md) guide article.

 String variables storage types are identified by their character length (`str4` has 4 characters, `str7` has 7 characters, etc.,).
 Variables are stored as string if they have any nonnumeric character in them (this includes commas and periods if they are imported as such).
 See help data_types for more information about variable types.
 Useful commands to go between string and numeric variables are destring and tostring.
 The command `destring` turns a variable from a string into a numeric (must contain all nonnumeric characters).
 The command `tostring` changes a numeric variable into a string variable.